PopArt: Efficient Sparse Regression and Experimental Design for Optimal Sparse Linear Bandits: Problem Definition and Preliminaries

 \paragraph{Sparse linear bandits.} We study the sparse linear bandit learning setting, where the learner is given access to an action space ${\cA} \subset \{a\in\RR^d: \|a\|_\infty \le 1\}$, and repeatedly interacts with the environment as follows: at each round $t = 1,\ldots,n$, the learner chooses some action $A_t \in \cA$, and receives reward feedback $r_t = \inner{\theta^*}{A_t} + \eta_t$, where ${\theta^*} \in \RR^d$ is the underlying reward predictor, and ${\eta_t}$ is an independent zero-mean $\sigma$-subgaussian noise.
 We assume that $\theta^*$ is $s$-sparse; that is, it has at most $s$ nonzero entries.
 The goal of the learner is to minimize its pseudo-regret defined as

-\paragraph{Experimental design for linear regression.} In the experimental design for linear regression problem, one has a pool of unlabeled examples $\cX$, and some underlying predictor $\theta^*$ to be learned.
+\ja{Change $\Reg(n)$ to $\Reg_n$, especially in main body} \paragraph{Experimental design for linear regression.} In the experimental design for linear regression problem, one has a pool of unlabeled examples $\cX$, and some underlying predictor $\theta^*$ to be learned.
 Querying the label of $x$, i.e. conducting experiment $x$, reveals a random label $y = \inner{\theta^*}{x} + \eta$ associated with it, where $\eta$ is a zero mean noise random variable.
 The goal is to accurately estimate $\theta^*$, while using as few queries $x$ as possible.

 \begin{definition}(Population covariance matrix $Q$) Let $\mathcal{P}({\cX})$ be the space of probability measures over $\mathcal{X}$ with the Borel $\sigma$-algebra, and define the population covariance matrix for the distribution $\mu \in \mathcal{P}(\cX)$ as follows: